Alex Vosick Barnard

 About Alex

 Barnard's research focuses on understanding mental health policy in a comparative context.
-Overarching themes in Barnard's writing include inequalities in access to medical care and disability benefits, decision-making around involuntary treatment, and changes in institutions providing services to people living with severe mental illnesses in.
-Barnard has written op-eds and policy briefs on mental health policy and presented his research to clinicians and policymakers in France and the United States.
-He also participates in working-groups around long-term care in California.
+Overarching themes in Barnard's writing include inequalities in access to medical care and disability benefits, decision-making around involuntary treatment, and changes in institutions providing services to people living with severe mental illnesses in the United States and France.
+Barnard has written op-eds and policy briefs on mental health policy and presented his research on involuntary treatment to clinicians, policymakers, and the general public.

 Contributions